The Kantha Tradition

 For generations of Bengali women, kantha has been a form of quiet expression.
 Even the most practical kantha is creative and spontaneous in nature.
 Overtime, a more elaborate nakshi kantha tradition developed.
 Most kantha was made by illiterate women who would stitch stories into their quilts--which often would take years to complete.
 The same kantha is known to have been worked on by a grandmother, mother, and daughter.
 Many of the kantha motifs reflect the needlewoman’s desire for happiness, marriage, and fertility.
 These women would then "autograph" their pieces either with their name or by indicating their relationship with the person for whom the kantha is intended.

 One of the potential risks of producing kantha commercially is losing the richness of this tradition.
 It is our desire at Hand and Cloth to cultivate a strong pride in the tradition.
-The high demand for kantha within India, Bangladesh and abroad has taught the owners of our kantha to value their kantha pieces, and has also taught the women and girls in Bangladesh to take pride in their special skill.
+The high demand for kantha within India, Bangladesh and abroad has taught the owners of our kantha to value their kantha pieces, and has also taught the women in Bangladesh to take pride in their special skill.

 Photographs by Sarah Aulie